GrottoPress/envy/README.md

 ## Usage

-- Load the first file among a supplied list of files that is readable.
+- Load the first readable file from a supplied list of files.
 Optionally set file permissions.
 This does *not* overwrite existing environment variables:

     ```crystal
     require "envy"